Introduction to Front-End unit testing

 Code coverage tools check the following:

-• Statements: how many statements of your code are executed.
+- Statements: how many statements of your code are executed.

-• Branches: branches created by conditional statements (if/else) that may or may not be executed.
+- Branches: branches created by conditional statements (if/else) that may or may not be executed.

-• Functions: the number of functions that have been called.
+- Functions: the number of functions that have been called.

-• Lines: the proportion of lines executed during the tests.
+- Lines: the proportion of lines executed during the tests.

 And could look something like this (based on our previous example):

-One of the most used code coverage tools our there is called Istanbul and is used by create-react-app to report your application's code coverage when you run the following command npm run test --coverage.
+One of the most used code coverage tools our there is called Istanbul and is used by create-react-app to report your application's code coverage when you run the following command npm run test --coverage

 Tools like Istanbul generate a code coverage report in the form of HTML files that can help you have an overview of what parts of your code haven't been tested.
 It highlights the specific lines not covered during your unit tests to help you reach that sweet 100% coverage.

-Note: code coverage isn't everything and 100% coverage doesn't mean you've tested every scenario for a given component, so you should only strive to it when it makes sense.
+<br> <br>Note: code coverage isn't everything and 100% coverage doesn't mean you've tested every scenario for a given component, so you should only strive to it when it makes sense.

 As noted by @edaqa, code coverage can be seen as a bad metric, as it may "provide a false sense of security by equating lines executed with lines tested" amongst other problems.
 So use it with caution as a way to have an overview over how much of your code is covered, and by not confusing a metric with an objective.

-Honorable mentions ๐Ÿ‘
+Honorable mentions ๐

 Here are some things that I didn't talk about that deserve to be mentioned, in no particular order:

-• Jest has a --watch option that allows to run your tests automatically when a test file is changed.
+option that allows to run your tests automatically when a test file is changed. - A great cheatsheet for Enzyme.

-• Make sure to check out the files generated during code coverage reports, knowing exactly which lines haven't been covered can save tremendous amounts of time.
+- Make sure to check out the files generated during code coverage reports, knowing exactly which lines haven't been covered can save tremendous amounts of time.

-• Make sure that you're testing something that needs to be tested, avoid testing that third-party packages do their job and focus on testing that your component fits your specifications.
+- Make sure that you're testing something that needs to be tested, avoid testing that third-party packages do their job and focus on testing that your component fits your specifications.

-• The concept of Test Driven Development (TDD) can be described as follows: "Test-driven development is the act of first deciding what you want your program to do (the specifications), formulating a failing test, then writing the code to make that test pass" (link), don't worry if you don't understand it fully right away, but it's important to eventually understand its value and to know that you might be asked to one day practice it.
+- The concept of Test Driven Development (TDD) can be described as follows: "Test-driven development is the act of first deciding what you want your program to do (the specifications), formulating a failing test, then writing the code to make that test pass" (link), don't worry if you don't understand it fully right away, but it's important to eventually understand its value and to know that you might be asked to one day practice it.
 Here's a great starting point.

-Closing thoughts ๐ŸŽ
+Closing thoughts ๐

 I believe this is enough information for a single introduction to Front-End testing and should get you on your way to learning many, many things about unit testing as a whole.